Sadamingh/cs107e-review/README.md

 First, we need to install the arm toolchain for our Pi (compiler, assembler, linker, etc..) and the CP2012 driver.
 Check the [Installation Guide](http://cs107e.github.io/guides/install/).

-After installation, we should have bunch of `arm-none-eabi` tools.
+After installation, we should have a bunch of `arm-none-eabi` tools.

 ```bash
 cs107e git:(master) ❯ whence -a -m 'arm-none-eabi*'